trentmillar/trentmillar.github.com/_posts/2016-12-28-gitter-cheatsheet.md

 #### Sanity Commands

-There is always someone that doesn't contribute much other than spaming your Chrome notification popup.
+There is always someone that doesn't contribute much other than spamming your Chrome notification popup.
 Here is a command to block a user:

 	/ban @username